 • Living with relatives is a solution for many families, making it possible for elderly parents to receive both care and companionship.

-• Some seniors choose to move to communities where they can get help with housekeeping and meals.
+• Senior communities offer support with housekeeping and meals.
 Medical support is usually not provided in these communities.

 • Nursing homes provide around-the-clock medical care for aging parents who need either short- or long-term care.